BoyanTTodorov/Warehouse/README.md

 # Warehouse Data Generator

-This project generates synthetic data for a warehouse management system using Python and the Faker library.
+This project utilizes Python and the Faker library to create synthetic data for a warehouse management system.
+The intention is to facilitate analysis in POWER BI by storing the generated data in a Sqlite serverless database.
+However, it's important to note that for compatibility with POWER BI, a new driver must be installed.

 ## Table of Contents